When you’re preparing to apply for a mortgage, it’s normal to want to make sure you have the best chance possible of being accepted.

 This is why they look at your income and outgoings in detail.
 They’ll look at how much you spend on everyday things, from your rent and food bills, to non-essentials like dining out and socialising.
 Of course, included in this is how much you pay each month to other lenders.

-So if you have a high credit card balance, you’re probably making higher payments each month to the lender.
+So, if you have a high credit card balance, you’re probably making higher payments each month to the provider.

 Your mortgage lender will see this when you apply, and it may influence their decision to lend to you.
-In some cases, they may decide to turn you away if they don’t think you could afford to make mortgage payments too.
+In some cases, they may choose to decline your application if they don’t think you could afford to also make mortgage payments.
 Even if they don’t, they may decide to lend you less than you hoped.

-If you can, aim to clear as much of your credit card balance as you can before you start the application for a mortgage.
-Even if it means putting your plans to buy a home on hold and making large payments towards your debts for a few months, it will be worth it in the end.
+If possible, aim to clear as much of your credit card balance as you can before you start the application for a mortgage.
+This could mean putting your plans to buy a home on hold and making large payments towards your debts for a few months, but it may well be worth it in the end.

 This is another important factor that could seriously impact your chances of getting a mortgage.